 Distortion and Sensitivity

-Distortion in a subwoofer occurs when the sound output is not accurately reproducing the input signal.
+Distortion occurs in a subwoofer when the sound output is not accurately reproducing the input signal.
 The more a subwoofer is pushed to its limits, the greater the likelihood of distortion.

-Sensitivity, expressed in decibels (dB), measures how well a subwoofer converts input power (from the amplifier) into output sound.
+Sensitivity, measured in decibels (dB), measures how well a subwoofer converts input power (from the amplifier) into output sound.
 A higher sensitivity rating means the subwoofer can produce more volume with less power, reducing the risk of distortion and improving overall sound quality.

 Bass Management